kehantan/labbook/docs/assays/mtt.rst

 #.
 Slightly tap the flask to mechanically detach the cells from flask.
 #.
 Dispense complete DMEM in equal amount with TrypLE.
 Swirl the flask to properly neutralise TrypLE.

-    For example: if dispensed 600 :math:`\mu`\ L of TrypLE, then dispense 600 :math:`\mu`\ L of 10% DMEM
+    For example: if dispensed 600 :math:`\mu L` of TrypLE, then dispense 600 :math:`\mu L` of 10% DMEM

 #.
-Transfer the suspension to 15 mL centrifuge tube.
+Transfer the suspension to 15 :math:`mL` centrifuge tube.
 #.
 Centrifuge.
 1500 rpm, 5 mins.
 #.
 Remove supernatant, but leave minimal amount of DMEM in the centrifuge tube.
 #.
 Flick or tap the centrifuge tube to resuspend the cell pellet into DMEM.
 #.
-Add 1 mL of complete DMEM to the centrifuge tube.
+Add 1 :math:`mL` of complete DMEM to the centrifuge tube.
 Pipette repeatedly to break the cell pellet.

 **Cell counting**